 The most effective scene in the film is the one where Kevin Bacon with the help of daughter Avery Essex calmly measures the inside and outside of the house, finding that the angles are not right and that the inside measures more than the outside. (“The house is a Tardis,” was my immediate thought).
 There’s the eerie scene shot from outside the house where we watch through the big bay window as Avery Essex enters the house on the right side to get her coat from the dining room and then exists via a door on the left side but fails to come out and we then follow Kevin Bacon as he goes around and finds there is now a blank wall where she just exited.

 To be fair, Koepp is not making a haunted house film this time – more one of the malevolent house films we have seen in works like Burnt Offerings (1976) and Girl on the Third Floor (2019).
-If anything, the house with the shifting geometry reminds of the haunted house in the Stephen King mini-series Rose Red (2002) or perhaps even the people trapped in the topographically shifting cornfield in the also Stephen King adapted In the Tall Grass (2019).
+If anything, the house with the shifting geometry reminds of the haunted house in the Stephen King mini-series Rose Red (2002) and Relic (2020) or perhaps even the people trapped in the topographically shifting cornfield in the also Stephen King adapted In the Tall Grass (2019).